Worker-Driven Social Responsibility Network

 Brands Delays Have Tragic Costs for Workers

 Levi’s has been the target of intense campaigning by garment workers unions in Bangladesh and Pakistan, as well as labor rights advocates around the globe for years.
 The WSR Network has played a leading role in U.S.-based campaigning, bringing union leaders and activists to the Levi’s headquarters with demands that they sign the Accord.
-In addition to the WSR Network, the U.S. campaign on Levi’s has been spearheaded by the Clean Clothes Campaign, Eko, Remake, Workers’ United.
+In addition to the WSR Network, the U.S. campaign on Levi’s has been spearheaded by the Clean Clothes Campaign, Eko, Remake, and Workers United.

 Just days before Levi’s announced they would sign the Pakistan Accord, a worker was killed and four more were injured in an explosion at Combined Fabrics, a Levi’s supplier in Pakistan.
 This tragic incident highlights the real human costs of brands dragging their feet and continuing to rely on a patchwork of voluntary initiatives.
 Reports from the Clean Clothes Campaign have exposed how Levi’s voluntary corporate social responsibility schemes have failed to protect workers.
 In 2022, four workers died in a Pakistan factory that supplied Levi’s (as well as other U.S. brands who have to-date failed to sign the Accord, including Kontoor Brands (owners of Lee and Wrangler)).